How to Treat a Cat with Feline AIDS

 If you have more cats at home and one has been diagnosed with FIV, have the others tested to see if they are infected.
 If they are, do not be alarmed, you just have to be more aware of all of their health, nutrition, temperature changes, etc., in short, take very natural precautions so that your pet does not ever get sick.
 If they are not infected, and since these cats have lived together for some time, the probability of catching it is next to nothing, unless they get into a fight.

-If you'd like to read similar articles to How to Treat a Cat with Feline AIDS, we recommend you browse around our Pets category.
+If you want to read similar articles to How to Treat a Cat with Feline AIDS, we recommend you visit our Pets category.